nicangeli/short_format_notes/_sessions/c1s1/1_what_is_a_webpage.md

 title: What is a web page?
 ---

-Do this first, for Maddie. <a href="https://docs.google.com/forms/d/1tVWAm91cD8V6T1HhbRhgcEjM9zsLsN5o0djvDPrPF4A/viewform">Click Here</a>

 A webpage is just a set of files that your web browser knows how to display.